danielmarbach/Await.HeadExplosion/Presentation/README.md

 ## Unwrapping

 - Async in `Task.Factory.StartNew` returns a proxy task `Task<Task>`
+- `Task.Run` doesn't have this problem that's why it is your friend
 - Proxy task is completed before the actual task is completed
 - Can lead to interesting bugs (seen in the wild many times)